Server data from the Official MCP Registry

 }From the project's GitHub README.

-Say Ur Intent is a local-first, evidence-first Sui intent toolkit for AI clients.
+Say Ur Intent is a local-first Sui review and evidence layer for AI clients.

-For natural-language Sui DeFi questions, the current release returns verified, AI-readable evidence before transaction creation.
-That answer path remains separate from account-bound DeepBook review, where the review server builds local unsigned transaction material internally and, once every review evidence stage completes, the local review page offers a digest-gated handoff, user-controlled wallet signing, and execution-receipt recording.
-The MCP layer and review API never sign, execute, or return transaction bytes.
+For natural-language Sui DeFi questions, the current release also returns verified, AI-readable evidence before any transaction is built.
+That answer path stays separate from account-bound swap review, where the review server builds local unsigned transaction material internally and, once every review evidence stage completes, the local review page offers a digest-gated byte handoff, user-controlled wallet signing, and execution-receipt recording.
+MCP responses never sign, execute, or return transaction bytes; the only transaction-byte path is the same-machine, digest-gated wallet handoff initiated from the local review page.

 Users can ask ordinary questions: